 Echeveria 'Rain Drops'

-Echeveria 'Rain Drops' is a solitary plant, up to 6 inches (15 cm) across, with pale green, rounded leaves.
-They have pale reddish margins and a single globular blue-green bump in the middle of each leaf toward the tip that develops with age.
+Echeveria 'Rain Drops' is a small succulent that usually has a solitary rosette of pale green, rounded leaves.
+Rosette can grow up to 6 inches (15 cm) in diameter and produces few offsets.
+Leaves have pale reddish margins and a single, globular, blue-green bump in the middle of each leaf toward the tip that develops with age.
 Young plants often do not exhibit this trait but it appears as the plant ages.
 These bumps, similar to a water droplet, are what give this unique plant its name.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).